stephenredfield/InstructorResources/Reimbursements.md

 # Reimbursements

 The purpose of this document is to help you understand *when reimbursements can be filed*, and *how to file them*.
-In general, policies related to work-related reimbursements can be found in the [Fiscal Policy Manual](https://fa.oregonstate.edu/fiscal-program/fiscal-policy-manual), or more specifically the [Travel Section](https://fa.oregonstate.edu/fiscal-program/fiscal-policy-manual/travel) of that site.
+In general, al policies related to work-related reimbursements can be found in the exhaustive [Fiscal Policy Manual](https://fa.oregonstate.edu/fiscal-program/fiscal-policy-manual).
+Policies specific to Travel and Per Diem reimbursements can be found on the [Travel Section](https://fa.oregonstate.edu/fiscal-program/fiscal-policy-manual/travel) of that site.

 ## Qualifying for Reimbursement

 Approved Professional Development activities can be reimbursed from your $1,500/year Instructor Professional Development fund.
 Ecampus also fund some Professional Development activities.
 For details on getting a Professional Development activity approved see [Funding my Professional Development](FundingProfessionalDevelopment.html).

 Additionally, according to OSU Guidelines, any travel which requires you to leave 2 hours earlier, or arrive home 2 hours later than, your normal work day qualifies you for limited 'Per Diem'.
 Any travel to a location other than your normal work space also qualifies you for mileage reimbursement.
 There are some special cases (such as meals accompanying Faculty Hiring, or special events).
-If you have questions about whether something qualififes, contact [Tara DiSante](mailto:tara.disante@oregonstate.edu).
+If you have questions about whether something qualifies, contact [Tara DiSante](mailto:tara.disante@oregonstate.edu).

 ## General Reimbursement Guidelines